hiorg-server/api-oauth-starter/README.md

 cp config.sample.php config.php
 ```

-and enter the configuration for your OAuth2 client in the config.php (please contact support@hiorg-server.de to get an OAuth client).
+and enter the configuration for your OAuth2 client in the config.php (please contact support@hiorg-server.de to get OAuth client credentials).

 After that, you can use the built-in PHP web server: